sveri/friend-ui/README.md

   :new-user-role :user/free
   :user-signup-redirect "/user/accountcreated" ; default uri - is provided by friendui :account-activated-redirect "/user/accountactivated" ; default uri - is provided by friendui
-  }
+  :send-activation-email true ; email on activation can be turned off to fit your needs }
 ```